Adobe PDF Print Engine - Market Leading Partners

 Authenticating a product and tracking its chain of custody with serial numbers or barcodes.

-High-value graphical customization in very short manufacturing runs.
+High-value graphical customisation in very short manufacturing runs.

 The ultimate goal in seamless “lights out” manufacturing, powered by intelligent communication and decision-making.